 7.2.3.
 Free-form Query Imports

 Sqoop can also import the result set of an arbitrary SQL query.
-Instead of using the --table
+Instead of using the --table, --columns and --where arguments, you can specify a SQL statement with the --query argument.

 For example: